Badgerati/Pode/docs/Tutorials/Logging/Types/Requests.md

 # Requests

-Pode has inbuilt Request logging logic, that will parse and return a valid log item for whatever method of logging you supply.
+Pode has an inbuilt Request logging Type, which will parse and transform a valid log item for use with any supplied logging Method.

 ## Enabling

-To enable and use the Request logging you use the [`Enable-PodeRequestLogging`](../../../../Functions/Logging/Enable-PodeRequestLogging) function, supplying a logging method from [`New-PodeLoggingMethod`](../../../../Functions/Logging/New-PodeLoggingMethod).
+To enable and use the Request logging Type you use [`Enable-PodeRequestLogging`](../../../../Functions/Logging/Enable-PodeRequestLogging), supplying a logging Method - such as the [Terminal](../../Methods/Terminal) Method.

-The Request type logic will format a string using [Combined Log Format](https://httpd.apache.org/docs/1.3/logs.html#combined).
-This string is then supplied to the logging method's scriptblock.
-If you're using a Custom logging method and want the raw hashtable instead, you can supply `-Raw` to [`Enable-PodeRequestLogging`](../../../../Functions/Logging/Enable-PodeRequestLogging).
+The Request logging Type will transform a supplied raw log item into a [Combined Log Format](https://httpd.apache.org/docs/1.3/logs.html#combined) string.
+This string is then supplied to the logging Method's scriptblock.
+If you're using a Custom logging method and want the raw log item instead, you can supply `-Raw` to [`Enable-PodeRequestLogging`](../../../../Functions/Logging/Enable-PodeRequestLogging).

 ## Examples